HolyTrinity777/sovereign-runtime-evidence/README.md

 - Safe degradation under resource pressure and partial infrastructure failure.
 - Fail-closed behavior under adversarial conditions.

+## Limitations

+- This repository publishes only the public evidence layer.
+- Internal orchestration logic, arbitration rules, and private implementation details are not included.
+- The public artifacts are designed for verification of observable behavior, not full system reproduction.
+- The reported results reflect the tested public package and its defined scope.

 ## License and Access

 This repository is governed by the Sovereign Runtime Public Evidence Package License, Version 1.2.
 The repository contains a public evidence package released solely for independent verification of observable behavior under controlled fault-injection conditions.